 Use caution when preparing serrano peppers at home.
 Chili oil released by chopping, seeding, or even harvesting hot peppers will cause a burning sensation, especially when applied to the face.
 Wear gloves when preparing serranos, careful not to remove them until all prep has been completed and tools and surfaces washed.
 Avoid touching your eyes, mouth, and the rest of your face while in contact with chilis.
 If you are processing or puréeing the peppers, avoid placing your face over the appliance after opening.
 Hot chili peppers are used to make pepper spray, and puréing in a closed environment can create a puff of noxious spray when first opened.

-Serrano chilis have a "delayed fuse," which means that their heat takes a moment to fully kick in when it hits the palate.
-Serrano peppers register between 10,000 and 25,000 Scoville heat units on the Scoville Scale.
+Serrano chilis have a similar flavor to a jalapeño pepper, with a bright, fresh-tasting spice.
+They have a "delayed fuse," which means that their heat takes a moment to fully kick in when it hits the palate.
+The level of heat for serranos can depend on the size (smaller can often mean hotter), color (unripe, green peppers tend to be milder), and their exposure to the sun.

 Serrano and jalapeño peppers are often mistaken for each other, especially since serranos are frequently sold while still green in color.
 The peppers are similar in flavor with one key difference: heat level.
 Serrano peppers register between 10,000 and 25,000 Scoville heat units on the Scoville Scale.
 For comparison, jalapeños register at 2,000 to 10,000 Scovilles.
 For a spicier kick, swap serranos for jalapeño peppers in your favorite recipes.